megalus/stela/README.md

 use_environment_layers = false                      # Use environment layers
 dotenv_overwrites_memory = true                     # If True, values from os.environ will be override with dotenv values.
 If False, order is os.environ -> dotenv values -> files
 ```

+### Migrating from version 3.x
+* Support for Python 3.7 was dropped

 ### Migrating from version 2.x